-First, there’s all those sacrifices.
-So many sacrifices.
 If you were bothered before by the body count of daily sacrifices on the altar, then the Feast of Booths (Numbers 29:12-39) must have sent you over the edge.
-In all, seventy bulls are sacrificed during the eight feast days, as well as fifteen rams and 105 lambs.
+In all, seventy bulls are sacrificed during the seven feast days, as well as fourteen rams, seven goats, and 98 lambs.

-Which, wow.
-I wonder just how physically exhausted the priests must have been at the end of the Feast of Booths.
+Why a bonus day?
+Hold that thought.
+For now, just imagine how physically exhausted the priests must have been at the end of the Feast of Booths.
 And as someone who gets queasy watching Gray’s Anatomy, I’m really, really glad I’m not a Levite.

 Why seventy bulls?
 Well, remember a couple of weeks ago when we talked about how the Feast of Tabernacles (Sukkot) was the only one of the Jewish feasts that the Gentiles were welcomed to?
 (See Day 051: A Feast for The Rest of Us ) Zechariah 14:16 says,

 Then the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the LORD Almighty, and to celebrate the Festival of Tabernacles.